1 Make sure your software is up-to-date.

 # 2 Backup BidStation before, during and after your event.

 The file size is small, and it’s very quick and easy to make.
 Build in a practice of making incremental backups of BidStation after milestones such as importing attendees, importing items, checking in guests, entering bids and other bids, etc., and especially make a final backup before you pack up to go home.
 USB memory keys are perfect for this.
+Checkout our video section for tutorials demonstrating how to backup and restore.

 # 3 Backup each PayStation several times throughout the event.